 UIFN’s coding format is +800 X1…X8.
 Specifically, “+” is any country’s international call prefix, “800” is the global 800 service’s international code, and “X1…X8” is the number of the user of the global 800 service, which is allocated by the ITU.

-- Pin access: When applying for an 800 service, users can require the calling party to enter a four-digit password to get through to them after dialling the 800 number.
+Pin access, so users can require the calling party to enter a four-digit password to get through to them after dialling the 800 number.

-- Routing by location: The calling party can select destinations according to their location.
+Routing by location, so the calling party can select destinations according to their location.

-- Call distribution: Incoming 800-number calls can be distributed to different numbers at different destinations, according to a certain proportion.
+Call distribution enabling that incoming 800-number calls can be distributed to different numbers at different destinations, according to a certain proportion.

 Learn more about the features of our International Toll Free Service

 When the simultaneous calls to a destination of an 800 number add up to a certain limit, the connection service will be suspended and the calling party will be asked to leave a message.